 Climbing up to the summit of Mount Batur

-While waiting for sunrise, we were given our boxed meals consisting of 2 soft-boiled eggs, banana sandwich, a piece of banana and orange.
+While waiting for sunrise, we were given our boxed meals consisting of 2 soft-boiled eggs, a banana sandwich, a piece of banana, and an orange.
 Made told us the eggs were cooked using the volcano steam itself!
 More on that soon.

 The eggs were so hard to peel though.
-You know how you’re supposed to stick boiled eggs into ice cold water right after they’re done so that the shells will come off smooth?
-I guess there aren’t that much ice up here so I can understand…
+You know how you’re supposed to stick boiled eggs into ice-cold water right after they’re done so that the shells will come off smooth?
+I guess there isn’t that much ice up here so I can understand…

 Exploring the Mount Batur Caldera

-Remember how I said the eggs that we had for breakfast was cooked with natural steam coming from the volcano?
-Made then took us to the cliff where we can see the steam up close.
+Remember how I said the eggs that we had for breakfast were cooked with natural steam coming from the volcano?
+Made then took us to the cliff where we could see the steam up close.
 It’s not super apparent in the photo below, but that white smoke you can see coming out from the cliff is not just

 We took turns blowing incense into the hole, which made the steam thicker, and sticking our hands into the steam hole – not for long though, cause it felt like sticking your hand on top of a boiling pot of water.